slovenian flag SLO

 SURS also presented Smart Survey Implementation (SSI), an international project with the strategic goal of innovative and powerful statistical production.
 The project will test respondents' willingness to use smart functionalities through the People-Centred Data Collection Methods (Načini zbiranja podatkov po meri ljudi - NZP) survey, with results to be available in 2024.

 An open-source tool for weighting and analysing survey data has been developed at CSI.
 The estimates of the variables of the online probability panels were also compared with the official SURS and NIJZ estimates as well as the estimates of the non-probability (commercial) online panels.
 The main factors that may lead to differences between the estimates are the mode of interviewing, the duration of the interview and the rewards.
 The cost per unit accuracy of probability panels compared to commercial panels, which are approximately one times cheaper, was also analysed.
-In general, for larger surveys, non-probabilistic online panels with larger samples (at the expense of lower costs) cannot compensate for bias.
-It is therefore essential for a good quality non-probability web panel to prevent bias in the estimates.
-The potential of probabilistic web panels compared to official surveys will be further explored in the project Probability web panels in national statistics for persons and households.
+In general, for larger surveys, non-probability online panels with larger samples (at the expense of lower costs) cannot compensate for bias.
+It is therefore essential for a good quality non-probability online panel to prevent bias in the estimates.
+The potential of probability online panels compared to official surveys will be further explored in the project Probability online panels in national statistics for persons and households.